Is Remitly safe?

 The licensing arrangements do vary by state, but Remitly has the right license in place in every state which requires one.
 Money Transmitters typically don’t hold customer funds - they arrange the payment and process it as soon as the funds clear.
 However, if there is ever any cause to hold customer money should be safeguarded, and should be held separately to Remitly’s own funds.

-Remitly has a ten year history, and is a global business which has a large and growing customer base.
+Remitly has been established for over a decade, and is a global business which has a large and growing customer base.
 Because Remitly is regulated in the US and in all the other countries in which it operates, it must comply with a range of laws to keep customer money and personal data safe.
+These usually include holding a minimum amount of capital at all times, safeguarding customer funds, using anti-fraud measures 24/7, and verifying all accounts properly.

 Generally, as long as you use Remitly in line with their user agreement - sending money to family and friends only, for example - it’s a very safe service to use.